signal18/docs.signal18.io/05.configuration/12.provisioning/docs.md

 ## Provisioning

-Micro services placement will follow a round robin mode against the agents listed for a service.
+Micro-services placement will follow a round robin mode against the agents listed for a service.

-bootstap, and unprovision command can be found in the web interface
+bootstrap and unprovision commands can be found in the web interface.

-The client can also be used to provision fully a cluster defined in the configuration.
+The client can also be used to fully provision a cluster defined in the configuration.
 ```
 replication-manager-cli bootstrap  --cluster=cluster_haproxy_masterslave --with-provisioning
 Provisioning done